mdlincoln/clipr/README.md

 `clipr_available()` to check if the clipboard is readable and writable by the current R session.

-### Linux utility availability

-clipr’s functionality on X11-based systems depends on the installation of additional software.
-Therefore, if you want to use clipr in your package, you will want to take some care in how you call it, and make sure that your package will respond gracefully if clipboard functionality is not working as expected.
-You can use the function `clipr_available()` to check if the clipboard is readable and writable by the current R session.

 ### Testing on CRAN and CI

 A few best practices will also help you responsibly test your